gcapes/git-course/05-branching.md

 ~~~

 Git cannot complete the merge because there is a conflict - if you recall,
-journal.txt differs in the same places (lines) in the master and the paperWJohn
+after creating the new branch, we changed the title of the paper on both branches.
-branch.
 We have to resolve the conflict and then complete the merge.
 We can get
 some more detail

 ~~~{.bash}